haha34342/Self-SoftCoT-Code/README.md

 The Qwen3-LongCoT results reported in the paper are our own evaluations under the same benchmark protocol, using Qwen3-8B with thinking mode enabled across five random seeds.

-## Clarification on the DPO/KTO Ablation
+##Implementation Note

+The released implementation should be treated as the main reference for reproduction.
+In particular, the GSPO results reported in the paper are obtained using sequence-level probability-ratio clipping, KL regularization, and experience replay, as implemented in the training scripts.

-In the reported DPO/KTO ablation experiments, the observed training instability is mainly related to two factors.
-First, the DPO/KTO-style variants use preference-optimization objectives that differ from the GSPO objective.
-Second, unlike GSPO, they do not explicitly use advantage-weighted sequence-level probability-ratio clipping together with KL regularization during replay updates to constrain policy drift.
-Therefore, in the relatively sensitive projection-layer training setting, these variants are more likely to suffer from training instability or performance collapse.
-This instability should not be simply attributed to the absence of gradient-norm clipping.
+The DPO/KTO ablations are implemented as DPO-style and KTO-style preference-optimization variants adapted to the projection-layer training setting.
+These variants use preference-optimization objectives that differ from the GSPO objective, and they do not use the same advantage-weighted sequence-level probability-ratio clipping mechanism as GSPO.
+Therefore, they may be less stable in this setting.

-Gradient-norm clipping is an optional auxiliary stabilization technique.
-The reported GSPO main results in the paper do not rely on gradient-norm clipping.
-For reproduction, please follow the actual training configuration in the released implementation.
+The main GSPO results reported in the paper do not rely on explicit gradient-norm clipping.

 ## Requirements